-Before tossing out your Keurig and all of your favorite teas, read on to find out what happens to your body when you cut out caffeine; some of the effects are positive while others are less of a good time.
+Now before tossing out your Keurig and all of your favorite teas, it's important to know what you're going to experience.
+As you can imagine, some of the effects are positive while others are less of a good time.
 If after weighing the pros and cons you decide to cut the stuff out of your diet, we've got tips for how to go about doing that, too!

 You'll Get a Bad Headache—and Then You'll Have Fewer Headaches

 Your head is pounding and you feel like you want to crawl back into bed with a bottle of Advil.
 No, you're not hungover, you've just given up caffeine.
 When you regularly consume the stimulant, it leads to a physical dependence, which means withdrawal symptoms are non-negotiable—and a throbbing headache is one of the most common.
 While the reason for this is not yet fully understood, some medical experts say that caffeine relaxes blood vessels—so when you ditch the stuff, the vessels constrict and cause pain.
 The good news?
 After the first 7-10 days, the pain should subside.
 And after that, you'll no longer suffer from head-pounding pain when you've gone too long between your daily cups.

 Even if you're not the kind of person who's grumpy before your first caffeine fix of the day, you might experience some pretty crazy mood swings and bouts of fatigue when you first ditch java and cola.
 To ensure your friends and co-workers don't think you've gone totally insane, you might want to give them a heads up so they know why you're being so short-fused.